smartmarker/SmartMark/README.md

+### This repository got moved to [here](https://github.com/SKKU-SecLab/SmartMark.git).
+You can check for the implemented program and the datasets in our new repository.

+---

 # **SmartMark - Software Watermarking Scheme for Smart Contracts**

 *SmartMark* is a novel software watermarking scheme, aiming to protect the ownership of a smart contract against a pirate activity.